 Internship Festival Office Internship

-The Cork International Choral Festival is looking for an enthusiastic, self-motivated candidate who is keen to establish a career in the festivals and music events industry.
+The Cork International Choral Festival is looking for enthusiastic, self-motivated candidates for the 66th edition!

 What you will learn and be a part of

 This is a great opportunity to be fully involved from the outset with the production of a well-established and exciting festival.

 You will learn the basic fundamentals of festival events during the months leading up to the Cork International Choral Festival.

 You will also be exposed to the management of all logistical needs including but not limited to box office, entertainment, catering, signage, audio/visual, gifts, etc. of festival events.

 The internship will involve pre-production planning (marketing/publicity), content creation for our website and social media accounts, copywriting, proof-reading.

 During the Festival days, you will be required to work on-site at our events (concerts, workshops, rehearsals) at different locations across Cork city and County.

 - Interest and knowledge about the festival scene and/or choral music

 - A quick-thinking, self-starter with the ability to multitask and willingness to take on projects